Treating Normal Pressure Hydrocephalus

-After placing the tube and valve, the doctor will cover the incisions with sterile bandages.
+After placing the shunt and valve, the doctor will cover the incisions with sterile bandages.

-After the procedure, we will move you to the recovery room.
-Once you are awake, we will move you to a room in the hospital.
-You will stay overnight in the hospital so we can monitor your recovery.
-Most patients go home after one or two days.
+After the procedure, the OR team will move you to the recovery room.
+Once you are awake, the transport team will move you to a room in the hospital.
+You will stay overnight in the hospital, so we can monitor you during your recovery.
+Most patients leave the hospital after one or two days.

 Will the shunt be visible after surgery?

 You will notice a small lump behind your hairline and above your ear where the valve is located.
 Your hair will grow back in that area, so it will not be noticeable to most people.

 Some of your activities will be limited when you first leave the hospital.
 For example, you should not lift anything heavier than 10 pounds for two to four weeks, and you should not resume driving if you are taking narcotic pain medication.
 Although the valve is beneath the skin on your head and protected, you should be careful not to bump it.
 You should have someone look at your incisions every day.
 You should call your surgeon’s office if they notice any signs of infection, such as:

 - Redness and hardness around the incision

 - Hot to the touch